driessene/acoustic_camera/readme.md

 ![Graphic of a steering matrix](https://ars.els-cdn.com/content/image/3-s2.0-B978012398499900008X-f08-03-9780123984999.jpg)
 #### Steering matrix
 A steering matrix is composed of several steering vectors at several different angles.
 Each row on the matrix describes a different steering vector at a different angle.
 These matrices are used in DoA estimation algorithms.

+# Configuration File
+Hold configuration info for the AccCam library, primarily flags.
+- __USE_CUPY__ - bool: If true, replace numpy and scipy with cupy.
+Highly recommended when possible as it offers drastic performance improvements.
+When true, the project can be up to x20 faster.
+Cupy must be installed.
+Follow installation instructions [here](https://docs.cupy.dev/en/stable/install.html).

 # Realtime DSP